grypesc/rock-clustering/README.md

 # rock-clustering

-Python implementation of ROCK clustering algorithm from original paper and my own adaptation of it to geographical data.
-You can find examples of its usage in test_uci_mushrooms.py, test_uci_congressional_voting.py, test_rock_geographical.py.
-These scripts require data files to run, provide them, in a original form, in a data directory.
+Python implementations of ROCK clustering algorithm from original paper and my own adaptation of it to geographical (spherical distance) and real (euclidean distance) data.
+Please note that implementation in rock.py makes use of sorted lists while implementation in rock_heap.py uses heaps.
+The first is faster because heaps from heapq aren't implemented as linked list.
+You can find examples of its usage in test_uci_mushrooms.py, test_uci_congressional_voting.py, test_rock_geographical.py, test_iris.py.
+These scripts require data files to run, provide them in an original form, in a data directory.